If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 What is the Ice Hack Diet For Weight Loss?

-This diet is based on the idea that your body has to burn more calories to keep itself warm, which results in weight loss.
+This diet, often referred to as the 'alpine ice diet' or 'ice diet', is based on the idea that your body has to burn more calories to keep itself warm, which results in weight loss.

 The users also suggest taking a supplement called Alpilean to boost this process.